protop-io/protop/README.md

 $ ./install.sh
 ```

 This will prompt you to add `~/.protop/bin` to your PATH if it is not already there.
-Now you should be able to run `protop --help` to see a full list of commands/options.
+Now you should be able to run `protop help` to see a full list of commands/options.

 ## Usage